 They are not native to the UK, but come from North America, growing naturally along the Pacific Coast.
 They are listed as endangered, with many Coast Redwoods being logged for timber.

 Coast Redwoods have delicate branches and a soft stringy bark.

 Scientific name: Fraxinus angustifolia ‘Pendula’

 Location: Horniman drive Gate

-This tree may be slightly forgotten about on your visit – right at the back of the gardens, set in concrete and labelled with the wrong scientific name, it might be easy to dismiss it or think of it as unimportant.
+This tree may be slightly forgotten about on your visit – right at the back of the Gardens near the gate, and labelled with the wrong scientific name, it might be easy to dismiss it or think of it as unimportant.